-With Christian Dior designing the 2021 Christmas tree to sit in the in the arc of the grand staircase at one of London’s iconic hotel’s, Claridges – we have taken a moment to whisk you back over the years to see legacy of designs from the late Alber Elbaz, among other profiled designers who have taken over the grand hotel foyer.
+With Jimmy Choo designing the 2022 Christmas tree to sit in the in the arc of the grand staircase at one of London’s iconic hotel’s, Claridges – we have taken a moment to whisk you back over the years to see legacy of designs from the late Alber Elbaz, among other profiled designers who have taken over the grand hotel foyer.

 2018 – DIANE VON FURSTENBERG

 So the first thing you’ll probably notice is that it’s not exactly a Christmas tree in the true conifer sense.
 But then it’s not got tinsel or a fairy either, so perhaps we’re on an artistic plane above all that.
 The tree, dubbed ‘Tree of Life’, is surrounded by a number of sculptures, a dear representing gentleness, a peacock for beauty and a sleeping mouse, meant to symbolise curiosity (we had mice once, they got curious in my jumpers’ drawer so I poisoned them all.
 I think von Furstenberg and I may have a different approach to mice).
 There’s an owl in there too.

 The 18-foot sculptural tree has an eery blue iridescent lustre and shimmer (a bit like the loos in McDonald’s), and the beauty continues across over 8,000 hand-painted silver-leafed leaves, glass spheres and 150 hand-blown glass hearts.

 It’s a stunner.
 But what about the trees that went before it?